 A Feast for the Ears

-Beautiful music fills the air all day long, from multiple directions.
-Each evening, everyone comes together for a dance party — where we are inspired by musical magic from our amazing staff.
+Beautiful music fills the air all day long, from Renaissance melodies to folk tunes and 21st century compositions.
+Each evening, everyone comes together for a dance party, where we are inspired by musical magic from our amazing staff.

-Fiddlers Shira Kammen, Audrey Jaber, Ben Schreiber, and Sarah-Hadley Yakir uplift us with elegance, and blister us with fire.
-Carrie Rose and Carol Compton weave magical melodies on flute and recorders.
-Crisp textures and rhythmic drive flow from Paul Oorts on plucked strings and accordion.
-Carol joins Karen Axelrod and Dave Wiesler on piano, captivating us with inventive harmonies and inspiring pianism.
+Fiddlers Earl Gaddis, Eric Martin, and Ben Jackson uplift us with elegance and blister us with fire.
+Anna Patton and Carrie Rose weave magical melodies on clarinet and flute.
+Crisp textures and rhythmic drive flow from Owen Morrison on guitar and Rachel Bell on accordion.
+On piano, Karen Axelrod and Kathy Talvitie captivate us with soaring phrases and inventive harmonies.

 You can join in the music-making!
 Raise your playing to the next level with the guidance of these master musicians.
-Shira, Karen, and Dave are three of the most sought-after music teachers in the country.
+Karen and Anna are two of the most sought-after music teachers in the country.
 They offer workshops each day, to share their musical secrets.
-Learn new licks in class, then join the orchestra at the Open Mic.
+Learn new licks in class, then join the orchestra at the open mic dance.
 You didn’t bring an instrument?
-Everyone is welcome to join Daniel Potter and April Birnie at the “Community Sing.”
+Everyone is welcome to join Amanda Witman for the singers workshop and the afternoon singing session.

 Your turn to shine

-Each morning, Gillian emcees a lively Gathering, featuring you!
+Each morning, Owen emcees a lively gathering, featuring you!
 Bring something to share: a song, a joke, or your rendition of Childgrove on jaw harp.
-Every afternoon includes space for a smorgasbord of “One-Shots” — led by a mix of campers and staff.
-Monday could be Irish Sets or Acro-yoga … Tuesday could be Historic Reconstruction or Manx Clog — who knows?
+Every afternoon includes space for a smorgasbord of “One-Shots” led by a mix of campers and staff.
+Monday could be Irish sets or AcroYoga… Tuesday could be historic reconstruction or Manx clog… who knows?
 All offerings are welcomed (we take requests, too) as we take turns sharing our enthusiasms.

 Together

 All these elements are wonderful, but the whole is much more.
-The heart of English Week finds us immersed in a beautiful natural setting, nestled in a caring community, enveloped in glorious music, and each contributing our own positive energy.
-We dance, play music, listen, sing, share, create, explore … and we laugh a lot.
+The heart of English Dance Week finds us immersed in a beautiful natural setting, nestled in a caring community, enveloped in glorious music, and each contributing our own positive energy.
+We dance, play music, listen, sing, share, create, explore… and laugh a lot.
 Join us!

 Schedule